Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower

 Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower is a 2022 book by Canadian politician Charlie Angus.

 The non-fiction publication documents the mining history of Cobalt, Ontario, and tensions between mining corporations and the population.

 Publication

 Cobalt is written by Canadian politician Charlie Angus.
-A member of the New Democratic Party, he has served as the Member of Parliament for Timmins—James Bay since 2004.
+A member of the New Democratic Party, he had served as the Member of Parliament for Timmins—James Bay since 2004.
 It is published by House of Anansi Press.

 Synopsis

 Cobalt documents the events in Cobalt, Ontario around the turn of the 20th century, in particular the power and role of mining companies.

-The book notes how prospecting rushes are told from the perspective of White settlers, despite the trade in metals by Indigenous peoples for two thousand years prior.
+The book examines the dominance of the perspectives of White settlers in histories of prospecting rushes, despite the trade in metals by Indigenous peoples for two thousand years prior.
 It notes the theft of land from Indigenous peoples, the exploitation of workers and the environmental damage that occurred in early-20th-century Ontario, and subsequently on a global scale.
-The book notes how the federal Government of Canada was complicit in the abuses of land ownership that mining companies engaged in.
+The book discusses the federal Government of Canada's complicity in mining companies' abuses of land ownership.